davebelais/me/docs/index.md

     Alembic), Apache Kafka (as a publisher), and AWS Aurora PostgreSQL.
     This entailed design and implementation of systems for distilling material manufacturing process lifecycle assessment data,
-    the expertise of the material scientists and Sustainability professionals with whom we collaborated, and materials data from our product creation systems into data products attributing environmental impact measures (greenhouse gas emissions and water quality
+    the expertise of the material scientists and sustainability professionals with whom we collaborated, and materials data from our product creation systems into data products attributing environmental impact measures (greenhouse gas emissions and water quality